janmotl/linkifier/README.md

 ## Algorithm
 The algorithm works exclusively on the metadata about tables and columns that are accessible over JDBC.
 That means that the algorithm is blazing fast (as it does not look at the actual data), works with any database out of box (assuming a corresponding JDBC driver is provided) and the estimates are not affected by the data quality (that can be a both, an advantage or a disadvantage).

-**Accuracy:** The algorithm correctly identifies ~98% of primary keys and ~90% of foreign keys as measured on 70 different databases.

-**Limitation:** The algorithm was designed to work on databases that use surrogate PKs.
-Detection of composite PKs (and FKs that use them) is not supported.

 ### Primary Key
 Primary keys are identified by: